Access Board, U.S.

 At C.S.
 Mott Children's Hospital, we do more than provide the most advanced medical care available to your child.
 Our reach extends to a wide variety of support systems we've put into place to help you, your child and your family make your way through potentially challenging times.
 From our team of specialists trained to help your child cope with difficult medical procedures to spiritual guidance in time of need, we're here to support you each and every step of the way.

-Department of Human Services, Michigan (DHS) in Washtenaw County
+Department of Health and Human Services, Michigan (MDHHS) in Washtenaw County

 22 Center St.